ruisinhofilipe/markdown-challenge/README.md

 #### You can always count on me when ...

 As a group and if the group wants to succed, everyone needs to work and do their part of the job and that's exactly what you can expect from me.
 I also like to help the others, whenever it's possible / I know about your question/topic and I'm able to help.
-Altough my english level is good, my french level is really average so I'm sure you'll have a great time laughin at my french haha.
+My french is really average, not bad but also far from being good, so I'm sure you'll have greats laughs hearing me trying to speak french which is always a plus.

 ##### Funny Story